 When reading data from the ATmega161, data is clocked on the falling edge of SCK.
-See Figure 80, Figure 81 and Table 49 for timing details.
+See Figure 81, Figure 82 and Table 47 for timing details.

-To program and verify the ATmega161 in the Serial Programming mode, the following sequence is recommended (see 4-byte instruction formats in Table 48):
+To program and verify the ATmega161 in the serial programming mode, the following sequence is recommended (See four byte instruction formats in Table 46):

-- 1. Power-up sequence: - Apply power between $V{CC}$ and GND while $\overline{RESET}$ and SCK are set to "0".
+1. Power-up sequence:

+Apply power between $V{CC}$ and GND while RESET and SCK are set to '0'.
 If a crystal is not connected across pins XTAL1 and XTAL2, apply a clock signal to the XTAL1 pin.
-In some systems, the programmer cannot guarantee that SCK is held low during power-up.
-In this case, $\overline{RESET}$ must be given a positive pulse of at least two XTAL1 cycles' duration after SCK has been set to "0". - 2.
-Wait for at least 20 ms and enable serial programming by sending the Programming Enable serial instruction to pin MOSI/PB5. - 3.
+In some systems, the programmer can not guarantee that SCK is held low during power-up.
+In this case, RESET must be given a positive pulse of at least two XTAL1 cycles duration after SCK has been set to '0'.

+- 2. Wait for at least 20 ms and enable serial programming by sending the Programming Enable serial instruction to pin MOSI/PB5. - 3.
 The serial programming instructions will not work if the communication is out of synchronization.
-When in sync, the second byte (\$53) will echo back when issuing the third byte of the Programming Enable instruction.
-Whether or not the echo is correct, all four bytes of the instruction must be transmitted.
+When in sync. the second byte (\$53), will echo back when issuing the third byte of the Programming Enable instruction.
+Whether the echo is correct or not, all 4 bytes of the instruction must be transmitted.
 If the \$53 did not echo back, give RESET a positive pulse and issue a new Programming Enable command. - 4.
-If a chip erase is performed (must be done to erase the Flash), give RESET a positive pulse and start over from step 2. - 5.
+If a chip erase is performed (must be done to erase the Flash), give RESET a positive pulse, and start over from Step 2. - 5.
 The Flash is programmed one page at a time.
 The memory page is loaded one byte at a time by supplying the 6 LSB of the address and data together with the Load Program Memory Page instruction.
 The Program Memory Page is stored by loading the Write Program Memory Page instruction with the 7 MSB of the address.
-If polling is not used, the user must wait at least tWD\FLASH before issuing the next page (please refer to Table 46).
+If polling is not used, the user must wait at least tWD\FLASH before issuing the next page.
+(Please refer to Table 45).
 Accessing the serial programming interface before the Flash write operation completes can result in incorrect programming. - 6.
 The EEPROM array is programmed one byte at a time by supplying the address and data together with the appropriate Write instruction.
 An EEPROM memory location is first automatically erased before new data is written.
-If polling is not used, the user must wait at least tWD\EEPROM before issuing the next byte (please refer to Table 46).
-In a chip-erased device, no \$FFs in the data file(s) need to be programmed. - 7.
-Any memory location can be verified by using the Read instruction, which returns the content at the selected address at serial output MISO/PB6. - 8.
-At the end of the programming session, RESET can be set high to commence normal operation. - Power-off sequence (if needed): Set XTAL1 to "0" (if a crystal is not used).
-Set RESET to "1".
-Turn VCC power off.
+If polling is not used, the user must wait at least tWD\EEPROM before issuing the next byte.
+(Please refer to Table 45).
+In a chip erased device, no \$FFs in the data file(s) need to be programmed. - 7.
+Any memory location can be verified by using the Read instruction which returns the content at the selected address at serial output MISO/PB6. - 8.
+At the end of the programming session, RESET can be set high to commence normal operation. - Power-off sequence (if needed): Set XTAL1 to '0' (if a crystal is not used).
+Set RESET to '1'.
+Turn VCC power-off

-Data Polling Flash
+Data Polling FLASH